Behavior Development / Work Program

 Paid on the job assessment.
 Individual is not required to be a Social Security recipient.
 Individualized plan development, individualized job site development within a Goodwill retail store or production facility.
 With the purpose of evaluating demonstrated on-the-job behavioral skills, soft skills.
 Vocational skill assessment, 1:1 training, and case management.
 Program manager provides a written report with recommendations.

 Tanesha came to Goodwill through the WIA program in April of 2011 transitioning to the Summer Youth Program working as our front desk receptionist.
 In seven short months Tanesha was hired to be our fulltime front desk receptionist.
-In addition to working, Tanesha is also a sophomore at KCC, majoring in business and is currently on the Dean’s List.
+Tanesha transitioned to the Human Resources Department in addition to attending classes at KCC.
+She obtained her degree in business and now works in Human Resources at a nearby manufacturing company.
 Way to go Tanesha!!